SZCZYTUCH/IDH_task/README.md

 # IDH_task
-idh task

-For a quick project preview make sure you have installed node.
+- For a quick project preview make sure you have installed node.

 Clone or download project.